hpcleuven/VscDocumentation/source/access/using_pageant.rst

       You can verify that the certificate is actually stored by right-clicking on Pageant and selecting ‘View Keys’:

-      .. _pageant_view_keys:
       .. figure:: using_pageant/Pageant_view_keys.PNG
          :alt: pageant_view_keys

-   .. tab-item:: UGent, VUB, UAntwerpern
+   .. tab-item:: UAntwerpern
+      :sync: ua

+      You can now open as many PuTTY sessions as you like without having to type your passphrase again.

+   .. tab-item:: UGent
+      :sync: ug

+      You can now open as many PuTTY sessions as you like without having to type your passphrase again.

+   .. tab-item:: VUB
+      :sync: vub

       You can now open as many PuTTY sessions as you like without having to type your passphrase again.

 Pageant provides your credentials to other applications (such as PuTTY, NoMachine, FileZilla, MobaXterm) whenever you are prompted for your identity.